 Colorado Counseling License Requirements

 Professional counselors in Colorado work across a range of fields and enjoy an excellent projected job outlook in the coming years.
-There are 15,130 counselors working in Colorado, including Licensed Professional Counselors (LPCs) who provide mental health counseling services.1-5 If you are looking for a career where you can make a difference and help others, this page summarizes some of the popular types of counseling licensure in Colorado that may interest you.
+There are 18,270 counselors working in Colorado as of May 2021, including Licensed Professional Counselors (LPCs) who provide mental health counseling services.1-5 If you are looking for a career where you can make a difference and help others, this page summarizes some of the popular types of counseling licensure in Colorado that may interest you.
 You will also find other useful information to help you obtain a Colorado counseling license, such as educational requirements, professional organizations in the state, and salary information.

 Table of Contents